POSITION: Outreach Specialist

 HomeFirst Vaccination Outreach and Education Team (VOET) is designed to provide homeless individuals at encampments, shelters, and county and community sites with education and availability of the COVID-19 vaccination.
 Outreach Specialists will be paired in teams to visit these sites and provide educational information regarding the benefits of receiving the COVID-19 vaccine as well as potential side effects.
 The Outreach Specialist will be responsible for surveying individuals about their willingness to receive the vaccination and support homeless individuals with scheduling appointments and/or transportation to receive the vaccination.
 The goal of this program is to educate and support homeless individuals in their options regarding the COVID-19 vaccination.

 Direct Service 80%

-- Make timely and accurate decisions in emergency or crisis situations with particular awareness of the need for safety of all clients, staff, or volunteers involved.
+- Make timely and accurate decisions in emergency or crisis situations with particular awareness of the need for the safety of all participants, staff, or volunteers involved.

-- Weekend and after-hours support required when requested from the City.
+- Weekend and after-hour support required when requested from partners and/or funders.

 - Know and follow agency and program policies and procedures.